Nasser-A-Ali/One-Stop-Insurance-Company-Project/README.md

 <hr>

 The requirements that were followed to create this program can be found in the PDF file for this repo.
-This program requests some values, imports another file that was created to validate them, uses various functions to performs calculations, and displays the results in a neatly formatted output.
+This program requests some values, imports another file that was created to validate them, uses various functions to perform calculations, and displays the results in a neatly formatted output.

 <ins>Highlighted skills</ins>: modular programming, functional programming, input validation, formatted string literals, formatted output, iterative statements (loops)